ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 Every function that works with phone numbers only uses the `PhoneNumber` type.
 If you need to modify the behavior of a `PhoneNumber`, you do it in only one place.
-If you need to improve the performance of `PhoneNumber` creation and use, you do it in only one place, for example, by converting the `PhoneNumber` type into a Rust module.
+If you need to improve the performance of `PhoneNumber` creation and use, you do it in only one place.

 ## The Programmable Meter